MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Downtime and Top Loss Reporting

-The Top Losses report ranks all your production losses from largest to smallest in a single report.
-It places downtime within the larger context of the Six Big Losses (unplanned stops, planned stops, slow cycles, small stops, startup rejects, and production rejects).
+In XL, the Top Losses report ranks all production losses from largest to smallest, placing downtime in the context of the Six Big Losses (unplanned stops, planned stops, slow cycles, small stops, startup rejects, and production rejects) and showing where time is actually being lost.
 Every loss is represented the same way in the Top Losses report - as lost time.
 This makes it possible to accurately stack rank every loss by its impact to OEE.

 The Top Losses report is very impactful because one of the fastest ways to improve manufacturing productivity is to relentlessly focus on your largest sources of loss.
 Particularly, ones where you have concrete ideas on how to mitigate the loss.
 In other words, focus your attention on the smallest set of improvement actions that will yield big results.